joyce-chen/persona5-negotiation/README.md

-# Persona 5 Negotiation Guide
+# Persona 5 & Royal Negotiation Guide

-A tool to help with negotiations in Persona 5.
+A tool to help with negotiations in Persona 5 and Persona 5 Royal.

 (Incomplete.
 Work-in-progress.)